akatore/GCP-projects/CICD in GKE/ci-cd-on-gke.md

 ```
 docker build -t us-central1-docker.pkg.dev/[PROJECT_ID]/container-dev-repo/java-hello-world:tag1 .
 ```
-### Push the Container Image to Artifact Registry
+#### Push the Container Image to Artifact Registry
 Run the following command to push the container image to the repository you created:
 ```
 docker push us-central1-docker.pkg.dev/[PROJECT_ID]/container-dev-repo/java-hello-world:tag1
 ```
-Review the image in Artifact Registry
+#### Review the image in Artifact Registry
-In Artifact Registry > Repositories, click into container-dev-repo and check that the java-hello-world image is there.
+1. In Artifact Registry > Repositories, click into `container-dev-repo` and check that the `java-hello-world` image is there.

-Click on the image and note the image tagged tag1.
+2. Click on the image and note the image tagged `tag1`.
 You can see that Vulnerability Scanning is running or already completed and the number of vulnerabilities detected is visible.
 ![image](https://github.com/user-attachments/assets/b7263098-1ed0-418b-adbf-0146cf13d5b6)

 ### Step 3.
 Integration with Cloud Code